 How long does it take to grow weed is a very commonly asked question.
 Usually it takes about 3-4 months to grow the average cannabis plant – but with the right tools and strategy, you can grow the weed plant you want in as little as 8 weeks.
 Let’s take a look at the breakdown of growing cannabis indoors and the time needed for each step.

-The timeline below lays out a seven-phase process of a typical grow schedule.
-If you’ve been searching online for “how long does it take to grow marijuana?” you’ve likely run into a range of time periods.
+The timeline below lays out a seven-stage process of a typical grow schedule.
+If you’ve been searching online for “how long does it take to grow weed?” you’ve likely run into a range of time periods.
 Generally, a marijuana plant can take 14 to 32 weeks to grow, which translates into about four to eight months to grow.
 This is for growing a marijuana plant from seed.

 The length of time it takes to grow a weed plant can be broken down into multiple phases from seed to harvest:

 If you know what you are looking for then this could happen quickly.
 We will help you with this later on as we set up the grow-rooms and do some grows with different styles and grow mediums.

 Getting clones (cuttings from healthy mother plants) is easy to do in areas that allow cannabis cultivation.
 But in states or countries where it is illegal to grow, obtaining healthy clones can be a challenge.
 Seeds, on the other hand, can be ordered on the internet and generally take 2 to 4 weeks before they arrive by mail.

 If starting with clones this can be skipped.
 The average time to germinate is 2 or 3 days.
 Make sure to check your seeds every day because seedlings can sprout in as little as one day.
 You'll know your seed has germinated when your seed has popped and displays a tap root formation.

 Check out our guide on the best method to germinate marijuana seeds using paper towels and water.